maxgohren/ESPip-Boy/devlogs/December2025-ItsFinallyHere.md

+# December 17 2025 - Wednesday  9:25 PM
+Today I reviewed my PCB for any flaws like via in traces or pads too close to each other.
+I found nothing so far, I think one more review session and I will be ready to order.

+I also checked the rest of my so far untested circuits.
+This was just the rest of my I2C devices which I already new somewhat worked due to responding to my I2C scan.
+The RTC, magnetometer and light sensor all respond to my commands.
+So far on the RTC makes sense though, but that's to be expected.
+The magnetometer and light sensor will no doubt need some actual software for calibration.

+I also found for the RTC that other brands like EPSON make a RTC with code 8010, which made me discover my YSN8010 is a drop-in clone for these devices.
+I will try a library for the EPSON device soon, as the RTC is quite annoying to use.
+The time components are binary coded decimal within the device, and although it's fun to do some bit flipping, it would be even more fun to drop a library into my project.
+I got the hours, seconds and minutes working, so if I can't get a library I can roll my own.

+I'm looking forward to another check over of the PCB and firing away on the order button!

 # December 13 2025 - Saturday  5:48 PM
 Finished V2 of the board, back on EasyEDA.
 I realised using KiCAD was too much effort for the too little amount of changes I needed to make.
 Tested the rest